allanxp4/miyoo-htop/README.md

 Now you should be able to use it as a Onion App (that uses the existing onion `st` terminal) or over SSH/Telnet using the normal `htop` program.

+To exit, press X to open the on-screen terminal keyboard and press F9.

 ## How to build:

 If you don't have a machine capable of running ARM32 docker containers (Pi, ARM SBCs, ARM Macs), you need to setup QEMU to run with docker.